 On June 30, 2011, the Company filed a complaint against Dropbox, Inc. for its unauthorized use of our trademarks and designs in the United States District Court for the Northern District of Texas.
 The Company has used its marks DROPBOX, FILE DROPBOX and DROPBOX LINKS since early 2004.
-We allege in the complaint that Dropbox, Inc. has infringed upon these marks and designs and we intend to vigorously pursue our available remedies and specifically we seek as relief a preliminarily and permanent injunction against Dropbox, Inc. prohibiting it from infringing upon our marks or designs; the delivery to the Company of the domain name www.dropbox.com; an order issued instructing the United States Patent and Trademark Office to deny registration of the application made by Dropbox, Inc., and damages.
+We allege in the complaint that Dropbox, Inc. has infringed upon these marks and designs and we intend to vigorously pursue our available remedies.